MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/FinanceAdvanced/how-to-view-global-dimensions-in-ledger-entry-windows.md

 # How to: View Global Dimensions in Ledger Entry Windows
 Note that global dimensions are always company\-defined and company\-named.
 To see the global dimensions for your company, open the ![Shortcut icon](../BusinessFunctionality/OnlineMaps/media/shortcutcoldicon.gif "shortcutColdIcon")**General Ledger Setup** window.

  In a ledger entry window, you can see whether there are global dimensions for the entries.
-The two global dimensions differ from the rest of your dimensions because you can use them as filters anywhere in [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)].
+The two global dimensions differ from the rest of your dimensions because you can use them as filters anywhere in ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]-->.

 ### To view global dimensions in ledger entry windows